-Once the database and disk storage was correctly configured, application environment issues arose with the OSS environment that affected the PPFE application, and further challenges with SQL/MP and the SQL/MX aliases came to light.
-These issues were finally resolved, and testing of the new \TANZKW node began in June, 2014.
+Once the database and disk storage were correctly configured, application environment issues arose with the OSS environment that affected the PPFE application, and further challenges with HPE NonStop SQL/MP and the SQL/MX aliases arose.
+These issues were finally resolved, and testing of the new \TANZKW node began in June 2014.
+Many remaining concerns were uncovered, and HPE had to return several times over a fourweek period to resolve some remaining hardware/configuration issues.